• Skip to primary navigation

 Red chili powder 1 tsp

-Bengal gram dal 2 tablespoon soaked in water for 30 mins
+Bengal gram dal 2 tbsp soaked in water for 30 mins

 Sesame seeds 2 tbsp